Kerilk/libbin/README.md

   header.id = "mot\x00".b
   # etc...

-  # The tests contain more examples
+  # The tests contain more examples, or the bayonetta_tools, that
+  # are mainly written using LibBin
 end
 ```